 What is the love of learning?
 When I began homeschooling, I figured my children would naturally love to learn.
 I didn’t think I would need to teach them how to do this.
 Instead, my goal was to fill their minds with as much knowledge as I could possibly pour upon them.

-My experiences as a public school student and as a teacher taught me that children could easily make it from K-12 and beyond attaining titles such as “top of their class” without truly learning anything more than how to study, memorize, and regurgitate facts.
+My experiences as a public school student and as a teacher taught me that children could easily make it from K-12 and beyond to “top of their class” without truly learning anything more than how to study, memorize, and regurgitate facts.
 I was one of those types of kids and I definitely wanted my children to get more than this from their education.

 Determined to set a full plate before them, I scoured over homeschooling magazines, catalogs, and websites and purchased more books and curricula in those first couple of years than I have the last six combined.
 It soon became apparent that we would need to add extra hours to our day in order to finish all of the prescribed scopes and sequences.

 Take the best points from those that really mesh with your family and make it your own.
 Having defined this for my family has freed me from my own misconceptions about education as well those from outside sources and “experts”.
-It has freed my children to be kids again, opening the doors of discovery and ushering in a true love of learning that will build larger storehouses of information and wisdom than I could have ever hoped of building!
+It has freed my children to be kids again, opening the doors of discovery and ushering in a true love of learning.
+This will build larger storehouses of information and wisdom than I could have ever hoped of building in my children!